ShubhangiMore0402/Stock_Price_Prediction/README.md

 # 📈 Stock Price Prediction using Machine Learning & LSTM

 This project predicts stock prices using **Linear Regression, Random Forest, and LSTM (Long Short-Term Memory Networks)**.
-It fetches real-time stock data, processes it, and makes predictions through a **Streamlit web app**.
+It fetches stock data, processes it, and makes predictions through a **Streamlit web app**.

 ---